Braineee/react-test/README.md

 - Loading state/UI *(optional, current UX is already clean)*

 # Think about 💡
-- Taking a look at the Spotify API documentation
+- Taking a look at the Deezer API documentation
 - Do you resolve each API request one after the other or in parallel?
 - Where do you make the API requests?
 - How much logic do you offload out of the UI components?

 <!-- # What's Already Been Done 🏁
 - UI/UX for all elements, including previews (mobile responsive)
-- A Spotify request helper (`makeRequest.js`) -->
+- A Deezer request helper (`makeRequest.js`) -->

 # Screenshots 🌄